Eye to the Telescope

 Eye to the Telescope is the debut studio album by Scottish singer-songwriter KT Tunstall, originally released on 13 December 2004 and re-released 10 January 2005 by Relentless Records.
 On 19 July 2005, it was nominated for the 2005 Mercury Music Prize in the United Kingdom.
 Tunstall promoted the album in the United States and Canada in December 2005.
 The album was released on 7 February 2006 in the US.
 Also, a special CD/DVD edition of the album was released in September 2006 in the United States, along with a different cover and a bonus track.

-The album was a strong seller worldwide, and became the 50th best-selling album of the 2000s decade in the United Kingdom.
+The album was a strong seller worldwide, selling over five million copies internationally, and became the 51st best-selling album of the 2000s decade in the United Kingdom.
+It spawned five singles – "Black Horse and the Cherry Tree", "Other Side of the World", "Suddenly I See", "Under the Weather" and "Another Place to Fall", all of which achieved considerable commercial success in 2005 and 2006.